jwojcieszuk/WSNSimulations/README.md

       and then each node finds the nearest cluster_head (distance is calculated based on euclidean distance between nodes).
 Each node has its `next_hop` assigned as their cluster_head, and each cluster_head has its `next_hop` assigned as BS.
-    - For LEACH-C,
 - **Sensing phase**
-    - During sensing phase, events in the environment are simulated in a very simple way - random nodes are chosen (5% of the number of all nodes), and they sense data, which means that their `contains_data` attribute is set to True.
+    - During sensing phase I assume that each node has data to send.
+So each alive node has its `contains_data` attribute send to True
 - **Data transmission phase**
-    - Here each node that consists some data transmit it further based on `next_hop`.
-Energy consumed is calculated based on euclidean distance between node that consists data and destination node.
+    - Here each node that consists data transmit it further based on `next_hop` attribute.
+Energy consumed is calculated based on energy consumption model described below.

-Once all three phases are completed, network is restored to initial state.

-How simulation for Direct Communication is performed:

-- Network is deployed randomly
-- Base Station informs each node that its next hop is the base station itself, since this is direct communication
-- Next step is sensing phase, in which all nodes that are alive sense some information
-- Final step of the round is transmission phase, in which every node that is alive, sends data to Base Station, and energy cost of such transmission is calculated

-Network continue to operate until all nodes in the network are dead and counts how many rounds were performed.

 **Energy consumption model**
 Based on [2] paper.
 Energy model adopted in this work is as follows:the radio dissipates 50 nJ/bit (Eelec) to run the